Rise to Success: Career Highlights of Ronda Rousey

 How Ronda Rousey built a successful career.
 Explore key moments that defined the journey.

-In 2004, at 17, Ronda Rousey was the youngest judoka to qualify for the Olympic Games in Athens, where she lost her first match.
-Also in 2004, she won a gold medal at the World Judo Juniors Championships in Budapest, Hungary.
+In 2004, Ronda Rousey became the youngest judoka to qualify for the Olympic Games in Athens, where she lost her first match to Claudia Heill.
+That year, she also won a gold medal at the World Judo Juniors Championships in Budapest, Hungary.

-In April 2006, Ronda Rousey became the first female U.S. judoka in nearly 10 years to win an A-Level tournament, claiming gold at the Birmingham World Cup in Great Britain with a 5-0 record.
+In April 2006, Ronda Rousey became the first female U.S. judoka in nearly 10 years to win an A-Level tournament, claiming gold at the Birmingham World Cup in Great Britain.

-February 2007: Top Ranking and Weight Class Change
+February 2007: Ranked Top 3 and Moved Up Weight Class

-In February 2007, Ronda Rousey moved up to the 70 kg weight class and ranked as one of the top three women in the world.
+In February 2007, Ronda Rousey moved up to 70 kg and ranked as one of the top three women in the world.
+She also won the gold medal at the 2007 Pan American Games.

 2008: Olympic Bronze Medal

-In 2008, Ronda Rousey became the first American woman to win an Olympic medal in judo, securing a bronze medal at the Summer Olympics.
+In 2008, Ronda Rousey won a bronze medal in Judo at the Summer Olympics, becoming the first American woman to win an Olympic medal in judo.

 August 6, 2010: Amateur MMA Debut

-On August 6, 2010, Ronda Rousey made her mixed martial arts debut as an amateur, defeating Hayden Munoz by submission with an armbar in just 23 seconds.
+On August 6, 2010, Ronda Rousey made her mixed martial arts debut as an amateur, defeating Hayden Munoz by submission due to an armbar in 23 seconds.

 On November 12, 2010, Ronda Rousey entered the quarterfinals of the Tuff-N-Uff 145 lbs women's tournament and submitted Autumn Richardson with an armbar in 57 seconds.

-On January 7, 2011, Ronda Rousey won her Tuff-N-Uff tournament semi-final fight against Taylor Stratford by technical submission with an armbar in 24 seconds.
-Following this victory, she announced her plans to turn professional.
+On January 7, 2011, Ronda Rousey faced Taylor Stratford in the Tuff-N-Uff tournament semi-finals and won by technical submission due to an armbar in 24 seconds.
+She then announced plans to turn pro.

 March 27, 2011: Professional MMA Debut